Domee Shi: Career

 After graduating, Shi worked briefly as a cartooning instructor with an emphasis on character design and comic book creation.
 In 2011, she accepted a three-month internship at Pixar as a storyboard artist.
-This was her second attempt, having initially been turned down by the animation studio and others, such as Disney and DreamWorks.
+This was her second attempt (her father was the one who encouraged her to apply again), having initially been turned down by the animation studio and others, such as Disney and DreamWorks.
+On her internship at Pixar and eventually full-time job, Shi states, "I felt that my voice was valued early on in my career, which is rare."
 Shi wrote an animated webcomic series titled My Food Fantasies in 2014, in which she drew "outlandish" situations involving food.
 Shi later said that she developed her interest in writing stories about food while making My Food Fantasies.
 The first feature film she worked on with Pixar was Inside Out (2015), on which she served as a storyboard artist.
-After briefly working on The Good Dinosaur, Shi began working on Toy Story 4 in 2015.
+After briefly working on The Good Dinosaur, Shi began working on Toy Story 4 in 2015 (the film where she joined Pixar's Senior Creative Team).
 She also drew storyboards for the 2018 film Incredibles 2, where she worked on a sequence featuring the characters Jack-Jack and Edna Mode.

+On her career as a Chinese Canadian female director, Shi says that through her work as a filmmaker, she strives for the industry to reach the point where people are identified first as artists, and second by gender and ethnicity, stating that it gets old fast when she gets asked how it feels to be an Asian woman.
+"My first identity is that I'm a nerd!
+I just wanted to make something that I could nerd out about with my colleagues and friends, and share with other nerdy people around the world."